 Intravenous (IV) Sedation

 IV sedation is a form of conscious sedation where the IV is placed in the patient’s arm or hand to administer the sedative drugs to help manage stress and keep patients calm throughout the dental procedure.
 This form of sedation is a technique used by an anesthesiologist or a dentist that has been specially trained.
 At Dental Associates of Delaware we are proud to use the services of anesthesiologists from Mobile Anesthesia Service Concepts, LLC.

 At our family dentistry offices it is important to us to have our patients enjoy their experience with us, especially our more nervous patients.
 This is why IV sedation is an important modern aspect of dentistry to help relax even the most high fear patients.
 When conscious sedation is used patients don’t fully fall asleep but put patients in a fully really relaxed and dream like state.
 If you think that this form of dentistry may be for you we encourage you to visit the sedation dentistry section of our website for more information.

-Visit One Of Our Three Conveniently Located Offices Today!
+Visit One Of Our Six Conveniently Located Offices Today!

-If you think that you or one of your family members may be a candidate for sedation dentistry we encourage you to reach out to one of our offices in Brandywine, Middletown, Hockessin, Newark, or Wilmington.
+If you think that you or one of your family members may be a candidate for sedation dentistry we encourage you to reach out to one of our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro.
 You can also find out more information on our sedation dentistry page of our website.
 We hope to see you soon for the most relaxing and comfortable dental experience of your life!